antoniogamiz/perl6-gsoc-application/README.md

 The first thing we need to do is a mini doc repository (issue [#2529](https://github.com/perl6/doc/issues/2529)), mocking the current doc, called `mini-docs`, containing a subset of the actual documentation.
-The purpose of this repository is to let make tests faster, using a low number of pod files rather than the entire `doc` repository.
+The purpose of this repository is to make tests faster, using a low number of pod files rather than the entire `doc` repository.
 The subset chosen will have to be self-contained so that it can be rebuilt it with the actual tooling without errors.